catalyst-cloud/catalystcloud-docs/source/audit-logs/activating-audit-logs.rst

 your projects to start receiving audit logs:

 #.
 The UUID of your object storage container
 #.
-The user credentials needed to access the log data for your project
+The user name and UUID of the object storage user who's credentials are
+   needed.
-#. the list of projects that you want to start receiving log data for.
+#.
+The list of projects that you want to start receiving log data for.

 .. warning::

-    Don't include the AUTH_KEY, have openstack admin user find it?
+    Do not include any information that would be sensitive or compromising, such as the ``secret`` in the output of the ec2 credentials command.

 Once you have sent off your information to the Catalyst Cloud team and received confirmation, you should start to see .json log files appear in your